Partner, Wachtell, Lipton, Rosen & Katz

 Fellowship awarded to support work towards a JD in Law at Yale University

-ELINA TETELBAUM works as a corporate associate at Wachtell Lipton Rosen & Katz.
+ELINA TETELBAUM is a partner at Wachtell Lipton Rosen & Katz.

 Born in Moscow, she became a US citizen in 2009.